Where did I go: Stockholm, Sweden

 The new town of Stockholm is not a single area as such, but a sprawling urban mass.
 Built around the inner, old town as the city developed and became larger, it is full of markets, shopping districts, parks, hotels, restaurants, office and residential buildings.
 The area is prime real estate and property prices are very high here.

 The Royal Palace of Stockholm is the official residence of the King and Queen of Sweden.
-Its located in Gamla Stan and dates back to the 13th century.
-It’s been developed and remodeled over the centuries, and today its a modern, working royal palace.
-It’s open year round to visitors (except for state occasions).
+It is located in Gamla Stan and dates back to the 13th century.
+It has been developed and remodeled over the centuries, and today it is a modern, working royal palace.
+It is open year round to visitors (except for state occasions).

 Inside, you can see the royal apartments, the royal chapel, the treasury with the crown regalia, the Tre Kronor Museum that tells the story of the medieval history of the palace and Gustav III’s Museum of Antiquities.